 ii) Hormone production

 Leptin hormone is secreted by fat cells of hypodermis which tells the body to stop eating.

 We have discussed the first part i.e. Structure of our topic “Structure and 11 most important functions of the skin” Now let’s explain the second part of our topic.

 We also called it the physiology of skin or functions of the skin.

 Skin act as a barrier for different agents.
 The skin has a lot of microorganisms (which we call normal flora) that are limited to the stratum corneum of the epidermis and are not allowed to enter the body thus protecting our body from their damage.

 2. Protect the internal organs from damage

 Skin also acts as a barrier against cuts and injuries.
-For example, during cuts or injury, the skin minimizes the damage to the underlying and inner tissues of the body.
+For example, during cuts or injuries, the skin minimizes damage to the underlying and inner tissues of the body.